Notes from Aadam:

 There’s a popular idea perpetuated in the mainstream media that people gain fat because of a hormonal imbalance and not because of a calorie imbalance.

-The problem with this idea, barring wanting to rip my fucking eyes out, is they have it backwards.
+The problem with this idea, barring wanting to rip my eyes out, is they have it backwards.
 Do hormones impact body composition?
-Of course they do, and anyone who says otherwise is a cuntmonkey who doesn’t know what the hell they’re talking about.
+Of course they do, and anyone who says otherwise doesn’t know what they’re talking about.
 However, hormones are influenced by calorie intake and not vice versa.

 If you eat fewer calories than your body requires (a calorie deficit) or more than your body requires (a calorie surplus) hormones like leptin, cortisol, insulin, thyroid, testosterone are all affected to some degree.